Ayaa17/album-flutter-codex/README.md

-# Event Album
+﻿# Event Album

 > This project was generated with the help of OpenAI Codex.

-Event Album is a Flutter application for capturing, organising, and browsing photo activities on iOS and Android devices.
+Event Album is a Flutter application for capturing, organising, and analysing archery practice sessions on iOS and Android devices.
 The app leans on Material 3 design, smooth transitions, and an intuitive bottom navigation layout to keep memories easy to create and revisit.

 ## Features

 - **Bottom Navigation** with Home, Activities, and Settings tabs powered by Material 3 `NavigationBar`.
 - **Home** highlights the most recent activities, quick capture shortcuts, and polished hero animations to detail pages.
 - **Activities** shows every album in a responsive grid, supporting rename, delete, and photo capture directly within each entry.
-- **Activity Detail** offers a rich grid of thumbnails, full-screen photo viewing, and direct camera/gallery import.
+- **Activity Detail** renders an interactive archery target with tap-to-score arrows, per-round totals, optional photos, and long-press removal.
 - **Settings** exposes theme selection (light/dark/system), default naming templates, configurable storage path, and an About section.

 ## Architecture